canonical/cloud-init/doc/rtd/reference/datasource_dsname_map.rst

 Datasource dsname
 *****************

-Each datasource has an attribute called ``dsname``, which may be used in the kernel commandline to
+Each datasource has an attribute called dsname.
+This may be used in the kernel commandline to
-:ref:`override datasource detection<kernel_datasource_override>` using a
+:ref:`override datasource detection<kernel_datasource_override>`.
+The
-case-insensitive match with the following mapping:
+``dsname`` on the kernel command line may be a case-insensitive match.
+See the mapping between datasource module names and ``dsname`` in the table below.

 ..